6 creative specialisations to choose from

 - entrepreneurship and management in the creative arts

 - art production and curation

 Your skills will be sought-after in museums and galleries, all levels of government, boutique art companies and design agencies.
 You can also explore opportunities in festivals, community events and curatorial projects typically funded by government and philanthropic entities.

 For more information go to DeakinTALENT

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.

 Course Learning Outcomes

 Discipline specific knowledge and capabilities

-Acquire advanced and integrated understanding of creative arts practice through practice-led research in one or more disciplines or areas of creative arts including drama, dance, photography, visual arts, animation, film and television, motion-picture capture and visual communication design.
+Apply and extend specialist knowledge and technical and creative skills in creative arts practice in one or more disciplines or areas of creative arts including drama, dance, photography, visual arts, animation, film and television and design.